madhab452/csvtosql/README.md

 #### TODO

 - [ ] Improve speed for large files.
-- [ ] Handle more edge cases, for example when no of cols is greater than header
 - [ ] Add mysql as optional db
 - [ ] Customize linter rule
 	example https://raw.githubusercontent.com/golangci/golangci-lint/master/.golangci.yml